Unveiling the Secrets of the Electric Field: A thorough look to the Formula for Electric Field Intensity

 - r² is the square of the distance (in meters, m) from the point charge to the point where the field intensity is being calculated.

 This formula tells us that the electric field intensity is directly proportional to the magnitude of the charge and inversely proportional to the square of the distance.
-This inverse square relationship is a hallmark of many fundamental forces in physics.
-Doubling the charge doubles the field strength, while doubling the distance reduces the field strength to one-quarter of its original value.
-The direction of the electric field vector points away from a positive charge and towards a negative charge.
+So doubling the charge doubles the field strength, while doubling the distance reduces the field strength to one-quarter of its original value.
+Day to day, this inverse square relationship is a hallmark of many fundamental forces in physics.
+The direction of the electric field vector points away from a positive charge and towards a negative charge And it works..

 Calculating Electric Field Intensity for Multiple Point Charges: The Principle of Superposition